DICOMcloud/DICOMcloud/README.md

 <img src="https://camo.githubusercontent.com/9285dd3998997a0835869065bb15e5d500475034/687474703a2f2f617a7572656465706c6f792e6e65742f6465706c6f79627574746f6e2e706e67" data-canonical-src="http://azuredeploy.net/deploybutton.png" style="max-width:100%;">
 </a>

+You can see the details of this [Azure Resource Manager (ARM) Template here](https://github.com/DICOMcloud/azure-deploy/tree/master/dicomcloud-server)

 # Overview
 The DICOMcloud is a standalone DICOMweb server with RESTful implementation of the DICOMweb/WADO services: